fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 It is clear from our experience over the last 6 years that the ecosystem will keep evolving.
-I expect to add a lot more [Fable](http://fable.io/) content, together with Elm-style architecture and React and I also expect .NET Core to play more prominent role on the server-side.
+I expect to add a lot more [Fable](http://fable.io/) content, together with Elm-style architecture and React and I also expect .NET Core to play more prominent role on the server-side in the not-so-distant future.

 The experience with new libraries and frameworks is perhaps more interesting.
-I'm sure that new libraries and frameworks for building user-interfaces and web services will appear, but the pragmatic, functional-first F# style is very good at fitting well with different libraries.
+I'm sure that new libraries and frameworks for building user-interfaces and web services will appear, but the pragmatic, functional-first F# style is very good at integrating smoothly with different libraries.
 So, while I expect new libraries, I think the way of using them from F# will remain very much the same.
 The one nice new thing is the rise of the Elm-style architecture, which can be nicely implemented in functional-first F# style, but is a bit different than what we did before.

 Finally, I think that we will keep using the functional features of F# more as means to an end, rather than as the end itself.
-I think domain modelling and domain-driven design capture these ideas quite well, but I would not be surprised if we found even nicer way of talking about the principles behind the _functional-first_ F# style of programming.
+Domain modelling and domain-driven design capture these ideas quite well, but I would not be surprised if we found even nicer way of talking about the principles behind the _functional-first_ F# style of programming.